24.06.2026 - Paid Media

 PPC gets results, and it gets them quickly.
 That’s one of its biggest benefits.
 In the travel industry, however, buying a holiday is a far longer purchase process compared to, say, buying an item of clothing.
 When there are hundreds or even thousands of pounds to be spent, buyers want to take their time scoping out destinations and accommodation.
 And sometimes, that might mean months – and it’s easy to get deterred by this perceived lack of buys.

-However, you’re more than likely still engaging your audience, they’re just biding their time before they checkout.
+However, you’re more than likely still engaging your audience; they’re just biding their time before they check out.

-Target high purchase intent keywords
+Target high-purchase-intent keywords

 Multiple touchpoints

-Your targeted audience will need a fair amount of persuading if they’re to part with their cash.
-Make sure your ads can be seen across both organic and paid search results.
+You can also make sure your ads can be seen across both organic and paid search results.
 This way, every time your audience does a search, you’ll be in full view and always in mind once it’s time to buy.

 Think about niche, but related, activities